pydrake.symbolic

 Overloaded function.

-1. Substitute(m: numpy.ndarray[object[m, n]], subst: Dict[pydrake.symbolic.Variable, pydrake.symbolic.Expression]) -> numpy.ndarray[object[m, n]]
+1. Substitute(m: numpy.ndarray[object[m, n]], subst: dict[pydrake.symbolic.Variable, pydrake.symbolic.Expression]) -> numpy.ndarray[object[m, n]]

 Substitutes a symbolic matrix m using a given substitution subst.